johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 ---
 We want to test our newly deployed Azure resources, in the context of an Azure Pipeline.
 We'll permission our Azure Pipeline to access these resources using role assignments, then we'll make use of those role assignments.

-We're following this approach as an alternative to exporting connection strings, as these can be viewed in the Azure Portal; which may be an security issue if you have many people able to access the portal.
+We're following this approach as an alternative to exporting connection strings, as these can be viewed in the Azure Portal; which may be an security issue if you have many people who are able to access the portal and view outputs.

 There's a number of things we need to have set up before we can actually get deploying: